codepost-io/integration-jsfiddle/README.md

 Clone this repository or copy the python script `jsfiddle_to_codepost.py` to your local machine.
 Collect this script, `fiddles.txt`, and `roster.csv`into one folder.
 Then run

-`python3 jsfiddle_to_codepost fiddles.txt roster.csv`
+`python3 jsfiddle_to_codepost fiddles.txt roster.csv <name of file>`

 You should now see a folder called `codepost_upload`, whose subfolders correspond to students.
 Any problem files will show up in the `errors` folder.
+The script will download only the Javascript portion of a Fiddle (but can be extended in the future to download CSS and HTLML, too, as separate files).

 ```
 codepost_upload/